 Nevada voter registration deadlines

-- By-mail: Postmarked 28 days before Election Day
+- Register to vote (by mail): Postmarked 28 days before Election Day

 Nevada voter registration rules

 To register in Nevada you must:

 - be a citizen of the United States

 - be 18 years old by election day (you may pre-register if you are 17)

 - have continuously resided in the State of Nevada and in your county for at least 30 days and resided in your precinct for at least 10 days before the next election

 - not be determined by a court of law to be mentally incompetent

 - claim no other place as your legal residence.